wkumari/dprive-nginx-bind/README.md

 	openssl dgst -sha256 -hex public.key | awk -F '= ' '{print "0x"$2}'

+#### Release notes / changelog
+V0.2.0:

+* Moar containerized
+* Self-contained for Google Container Engine / Amazon ECS
+  * No longer exposes volumes, makefile much simpler

+V0.1.0: Initial Release

+* Docker container which puts NGINX (as a TLS Proxy) in front of BIND
+* Uses NGINX and ISC BIND packages
+* Listens on both TCP 853 (domain-s) and 433 (https)
+* Exports statistics and similar to volumes

 #### Credits
 This is largely based on the [Sinodun](https://www.sinodun.com/) [Using a TLS proxy] (https://portal.sinodun.com/wiki/display/TDNS/Using+a+TLS+proxy) config, converted to be a container.